 - CoRo Café & Market will be open 8 a.m.–4:30 p.m., Monday-Friday.

 - Dining halls will be closed for 60 minutes between meals to sanitize service areas and dining rooms and to restock items.

-Seating will be reduced in our dining halls for physical distancing.
+Seating has been reduced in our dining halls for physical distancing.
 If available, students will have the option to eat in the dining hall or can take their meals to-go back to their rooms or other physically distanced spaces.

 Based on public health occupancy guidelines and modified service layouts, seating will be limited.
 Seating arrangements have also been reconfigured for physical distancing.
 Students can choose if they want to sit with anyone.

 FRESH to Table culinary demos will be temporarily suspended due to COVID, but there are still several dishes on the menu that utilize regionally and ethically grown ingredients that meet the FRESH criteria (Fairly Traded, Regional, Equitable, Sustainable and Healthy).
 Look for the “FRESH” symbol on the menus for dishes.
 Equal Exchange’s fairly traded coffee will be available at Corcoran, Stuart, and McElroy.
 Jerk Fish Tacos are made with a locally caught Acadian Redfish, an underutilized fish species.
 Bowls at Mac will have locally grown butternut squash, cucumbers, and red beets from Massachusetts farms.
 All of the eggs sandwiches are served with Pete & Gerry’s organic cage-free eggs.
 Check out our local and sustainable sourcing page for info about our FRESH food producers.